How Long Do Winter Tires Last?

 There are several ways to evaluate whether your winter tires are in need of a replacement.
 As you prepare for winter, here are a few rules of thumb to keep in mind:

-• Check the treads.
-First, do a visual inspection of your winter tire treads to look for any obvious clues that they’re worn out.
-Check for unusual wear patterns, i.e. wear only in the middle or on the sides, and look to see if your tires have a built-in number indicator.
+- Check the treads.
+Do a visual inspection of your winter tire treads to look for any obvious clues that they’re worn out.
+Check for unusual wear patterns and look to see if your tires have a built-in number indicator.
 This indicator can tell you if the tread is getting too low.

-• Do the toonie test.
+- Do the toonie test.
 Pull out a toonie and slip it into your tire treads.
 If your tire tread reaches the bear’s paws, then they should still have plenty of life left in them.
-On the other hand, if you can read the world “DOLLARS” printed on the bottom of the coin then your tires are likely due for an upgrade.
+On the other hand, if you can read the word “DOLLARS” printed on the bottom of the coin then your tires are likely due for an upgrade.

-• Use a depth gauge.
+- Use a depth gauge.
 A depth gauge is another way to check your winter tires’ lifespan.
-Most winter tires have 10/32″ to 12/32″ of tread depth to start.
-If you test your depth gauge and it reads below 7/32″, that’s a sign that you should probably consider replacing your winter tires.
+Most winter tires have 0.79 cm to 0.95 cm (10/32″ to 12/32″) of tread depth to start.
+If you test your depth gauge and it reads below 0.55 cm (7/32″), that’s a sign that you should probably consider replacing your winter tires.

-• Look for signs of rot.
+- Look for signs of rot.
 If you’re pulling your winter tires out of storage, also give them a thorough once-over to look for signs of dry rot.
-Specifically, look for cracking patterns on the tire treads or sidewall and discoloration.
-Also feel the tires to see if they still have a rubbery quality.
+Specifically, look for cracking patterns on the tire treads or sidewall and discolouration.
+Also, feel the tires to see if they still have a rubbery quality.
 If tires feel brittle or dried out, that could suggest that dry rot has set in and you need some new winter tires.

 Tips for winter tire replacement